tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    Returns an iterator of
    ``(audiofile, track_gain, track_peak, album_gain, album_peak)``
    tuples or raises :exc:`ValueError` if a problem occurs during calculation.

-.. function:: read_metadata_file(path)

-   Given a path to a FreeDB XMCD file or MusicBrainz XML file, returns an :class:`AlbumMetaDataFile`-compatible object or raises a :exc:`MetaDataFileException` if the file cannot be read or parsed correctly.

 .. function:: read_sheet(filename)